ghlrobin/articles/knowledge-base/finance/QHO for finance/index.md

 Because it works!

 We use it because, with the right assumptions, we can apply the QHO model to estimate the distribution of the stock returns much better than traditional methods like the Black-Scholes model which assumes that financial returns are normally distributed.
 However, real-world returns are far form normal and exhibit skewness and fat tails (excess kurtosis).
-This means that with the Black-Scholes model, among many things, we will be under-evaluating risks.
+This means that with the Black-Scholes model, among many things,  will under-evaluate risks.

 On the other hand, the QHO model is able to incorporates these real-world characteristics of financial returns.